GoogleChrome/web.dev/src/site/content/en/blog/serial/index.md

 The Serial API is available on all desktop platforms (Chrome OS, Linux, macOS, and Windows) as an origin trial in Chrome 80.
-The origin trial is expected to end in Chrome 85, September 2020.
+The origin trial is expected to end just before Chrome 89 moves to stable in February 2021.
 It can also be enabled using a flag.

 {% include 'content/origin-trials.njk' %}